 The left hand side of an assignment does not count as a reference for the purpose of this pragma.
 Thus it is fine to assign to an entity for which pragma Unreferenced is given.
+However, use of an entity as an actual for an out parameter does count as a reference unless warnings for unread output parameters are enabled via -gnatw.o.

-Note that if a warning is desired for all calls to a given subprogram, regardless of whether they occur in the same unit as the subprogram declaration, then this pragma should not be used (calls from another unit would not be flagged); pragma Obsolescent can be used instead for this purpose, see See [Pragma Obsolescent], page 40.
+Note that if a warning is desired for all calls to a given subprogram, regardless of whether they occur in the same unit as the subprogram declaration, then this pragma should not be used (calls from another unit would not be flagged); pragma Obsolescent can be used instead for this purpose, see [Pragma Obsolescent], page 62.

 The second form of pragma Unreferenced is used within a context clause.
-In this case the arguments must be unit names of units previously mentioned in with clauses (similar to the usage of pragma Elaborate\All.
+In this case the arguments must be unit names of units previously mentioned in with clauses (similar to the usage of pragma Elaborate\All).
 The effect is to suppress warnings about unreferenced units and unreferenced entities within these units.